-Samsung Pay launched in 2015, compatible with the Samsung Galaxy S6 smartphone and later models.
-Samsung Pay utilizes both NFC and MST technologies, allowing acceptance at locations that have contactless payment terminals or traditional magnetic stripe terminals.
+Available from electronics giant Samsung, Samsung Pay launched in 2015, compatible with the Samsung Galaxy S6 smartphone and later models.
+It utilizes both NFC and MST technologies, allowing acceptance at locations that have contactless payment terminals or traditional magnetic stripe terminals.

 One major difference between Samsung Pay and other digital wallets is Samsung’s ability to pay using traditional non-contactless terminals.
 However, many businesses are upgrading terminals for the EMV liability shift, so terminals that aren’t currently NFC-capable may be soon.

 In July 2017, PayPal announced that customers could soon use PayPal through Samsung Pay.